mateocdev/mateocdev/README.md

 - 👋 Hi, I’m @mateocdev
-- 👀 I’m interested in frontend development
+- 👀 I’m full-stack developer
-- 🌱 I’m currently learning a master in the university Andes
+- 🌱 I’m currently learning web3 technologies
-- 💞️ I’m looking to collaborate on my master
-- 📫 How to reach me mateocgomez.github.io
+- 📫 How to reach me mateocdev.co

 <!---
 mateocdev/mateocdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.